SleepyJay/PlaycodePython/BlockStacking/README.md

 The idea is that you have certain sized blocks, in the general case one is 3 cm and the other is 4.5 cm, for which you want to build a wall of various widths and heights using these blocks.
 When stacking, blocks must overlap all  "seams" that appear in the layer below.

+The other point was to

 ####Running

 There are no build instructions.
-CLI should work fine.
+You have a few choices on what you might run.

+First, there are "tests".
+Really, these just excercise the wall counting algorithm, making sure the expected number of walls come back in a reasonable amount of time.

 There are three runnable choices:

+1. Run tests:
+    * The main point of this was
+    1. `python test.py`: run all "fast" tests currently available.
+    2. `python test.py slow`: will run all tests currently available, including slow ones.
+    3.

-1. `tests/test_Engine.py`: runs several different block scenarios and counts possible walls (efficient).
+`prove tests/test_Engine.py`: runs several different block scenarios and counts possible walls (efficient).
 This ends with finding 392 Quadrillion, 48 x 12 walls combos in under 7 seconds.
 2. `build_walls.py`: does actual wall building (inefficient), instead of just counting.
 This is really slow.
 Accepts width and height arguments on command line (see performance below).
 Prints one wall.
 (Default 42 x 4)
 3. `run.py`: will do wall counting (efficient) for passed in width and height (default 27 x 7).